coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 "".dup << 'Hello, ' << 'World'
 ~~~~

 There is a small amount of application-specific Javascript.
-This is written in Javascript, not CoffeeScript; it's only a small amount of Javascript, and far more people know basic Javascript instead of CoffeeScript.
+This is written in Javascript, not CoffeeScript; it's only a small amount of Javascript, so the advantages of CoffeeScript aren't obvious, and far more people know basic Javascript than CoffeeScript.
 For Javascript we are using the [Node.js style guide](https://github.com/felixge/node-style-guide).

 When adding or changing functionality, please include new tests for them as part of your contribution.
 We are using minitest.